 A few previously featured articles from Endure To The End.
 I will attempt to add the text to the corresponding article headings when time permits.

-Arvell Bajema attempts to clarify misconceptions about the sometimes ambiguous term, "Word of God".
+THE WORD OF GOD Arvell Bajema attempts to clarify misconceptions about the sometimes ambiguous term, "Word of God".

-Ron Patton shows how the original "ekklesia" contrasts significantly with today's church.
+THE HOUSE CHURCH AND CHRISTIAN COMMUNITY Ron Patton shows how the original "ekklesia" contrasts significantly with today's church.

-Carl Knott graciously expounds on reasons why Christians should not entangle themselves in the political arena.
+THE CHRISTIAN AND POLITICS Carl Knott graciously expounds on reasons why Christians should not entangle themselves in the political arena.

 THE NEW TESTAMENT TITHE